Codecademy/docs/content/ai/concepts/neural-networks/terms/artificial-neural-networks/artificial-neural-networks.md

 ### The Process

-- Neural networks are trained on specific data which then get broken down into the input layer (where information is fed into) then to the hidden layer (where weight & bias are calculated from the input layer) and lastly the output layer (where information is output after algorithms are processed from the hidden and input layers) via perceptrons (similar to human neurons but for machines to process, store, calculate & move data forward)
+- Neural networks are trained on specific data which then get broken down into the input layer (where information is fed into) then to the hidden layer (where weight and bias are calculated from the input layer) and lastly the output layer (where information is output after algorithms are processed from the hidden and input layers) via perceptrons (similar to human neurons but for machines to process, store, calculate and move data forward)

 ## Relation To AI